marie-lourdes/leperlier-marie-lourdes-test-Java/README.md

 Please add data connection in file DBConnectionConstantsExample and delete "Example" after fill the file.

-Follow this [link](https://www.jmdoudoux.fr/java/dej/chap-jdbc.htm) to help you.
+Follow this [link](https://www.jmdoudoux.fr/java/dej/chap-jdbc.htm) to help you creating connection with DB.

 ### Running App